david-mears-2/CV/README.md

 ## Skills

 ### Programming
-See [Education](#education) for details of pragmatic and soft skills from Makers.
+[Makers](https://makers.tech)' 16-week bootcamp taught me a gamut of technical and other topics, which I detail under [Education](#education).

-Using accelerate.io's tech tests to get a metric of my abilities:
+Using accelerate.io's tech tests to get a *metric* of my abilities straight out of the bootcamp:
 [Report](https://report.accelerate.io/FIZ/mears0iouhka/index.html?candidate=dixe01&benchmark=Mears&rangeFrom=0&rangeTo=300) (and [compared to all other candidates](https://report.accelerate.io/FIZ/mears0iouhka/index.html?candidate=dixe01&benchmark=All%20candidates&rangeFrom=0&rangeTo=300)):
 - Fast delivery pace.
 (Clock Time <= 1h 10m)
 - Great attention to detail.
 (Penalty <= 0m)
 - Complete test coverage.
 (Test Coverage = 100%)

-### Communication skills
+### Communication and collaboration

-- As a teacher of English as a foreign language and of musical instruments, my favourite thing was managing to place the conceptual stepping stones at optimal intervals so that my students could bridge the gap between state A and state B. In that way a seemingly intractable task is reduced to a few simple steps + practice.
+- As a teacher, first of English as a foreign language and later of musical instruments, my empathy has grown through constant practice.
+One of my favourite aspects was the challenge of placing the conceptual stepping stones at optimal intervals so that my students could bridge the gap between state A and state B (or A′), transmuting a hard problem into a series of individually simple steps.
-- In my writing, the ability to distil abstruse ideas into their key elements is one of my USPs.
+- I'm at my happiest when working in an autonomous team to which I can meaningfully contribute and where I can take on responsibility, something that occurs at the right scale of musical ensembles.
+I founded several of these, and hence laid firm foundations in team-playing: respecting one another, investing in relationships, giving and receiving feedback .
+- Makers was an excellent environment in which to hone collaborative skills such as pair-programming, and I appreciated the prioritisation of process over polish.
+My teams worked extremely well together, holding daily standups, planning 2-day sprints, and striving for honest communication and rapid feedback.
+I have continued to hone my collaborative skills since then by pair-programming an [ecosystem simulator](https://github.com/ecosystem-people/ecosystem) and through my remote collaboration on the EA Hub team.

+### Analytical chops

 - While at Kinder, I wrote a [blog post](https://kinder.world/blogs/company/increasing-effectiveness-with-high-quality-internal-research-19405) on their site summarizing some of the science behind, and highlighting some potential drawbacks of, their vetting framework.
-    - When I became excited by the all the parallels between concepts in linguistics and computer science, I wrote [a long-post](https://medium.com/@davidmears/programming-and-linguistics-makers-week-1-da1709051ca2) that got 46 claps on Medium.
+- When I became excited by the all the parallels between concepts in linguistics and computer science, I wrote [a long-post](https://medium.com/@davidmears/programming-and-linguistics-makers-week-1-da1709051ca2) which 46 readers 'clapped' (a lot for a first post!).

 ### Continuous learning

-I'm committed to iterative improvement through practice and study.
-Makers instilled in me a domain-specific growth-mindset.
-I'm currently diving into the [fast.ai](https://fast.ai) course on Deep Learning with the [Effective Altruism London](https://www.ealondon.com/events) tech meetup.
+I'm highly motivated to iteratively improve through a mix of practice (side-projects), study, and meetups.
+For example, I'm currently diving into the [fast.ai](https://fast.ai) course on Deep Learning with the [Effective Altruism London](https://www.ealondon.com/events) tech meetup.
+By applying my knowledge of effective learning from experience both as a teacher, and as a Master's (Distinction) student of classical clarinet and a 2.1 Cambridge grad, I maximize the velocity of absorption[.](https://en.wikipedia.org/wiki/Sponge)

-### Collaboration

-I'm at my happiest when working in a quite autonomous team to which I can meaningfully contribute, something that occurs at certain scales of musical ensembles.
-Makers was an excellent environment in which to hone collaborative skills such as pair-programming and healthy team dynamics, and I appreciated the constant prioritisation of process over polish.
-My teams worked extremely well together, holding daily standups, planning 2-day sprints, and striving for honest communication and rapid feedback.
-I have continued to hone my collaborative skills since then by pair-programming an [ecosystem simulator](https://github.com/ecosystem-people/ecosystem) and through my remote collaboration on the EA Hub team.

 ### Initiative taking